 - a.
-The permittee shall prepare a full report of the results of all tests conducted in accordance with the manual referenced in Part 1.b. for every valid and invalid toxicity test initiated whether carried to completion or not. - b.
-The permittee shall routinely report the results of each biomonitoring test on the Table 1 forms provided with this permit. - 1) Annual biomonitoring test results are due on or before January 20th for biomonitoring conducted during the previous 12-month period. - 2) Semiannual biomonitoring test results are due on or before July 20th and January 20th for biomonitoring conducted during the previous 6-month period. - 3) Quarterly biomonitoring test results are due on or before April 20th, July 20th, October 20th, and January 20th for biomonitoring conducted during the previous calendar quarter. - 4) Monthly biomonitoring test results are due on or before the 20th day of the month following sampling. - c.
-Enter the following codes for the appropriate parameters for valid tests only: - 1) For the water flea, Parameter TLP3B, enter a "1" if the NOEC for survival is less than the critical dilution; otherwise, enter a "0." - 2) For the water flea, Parameter TOP3B, report the NOEC for survival. - 3) For the water flea, Parameter TXP3B, report the LOEC for survival. - 4) For the water flea, Parameter TWP3B, enter a "1" if the NOEC for reproduction is less than the critical dilution; otherwise, enter a "0." - 5) For the water flea, Parameter TPP3B, report the NOEC for reproduction. - 6) For the water flea, Parameter TYP3B, report the LOEC for reproduction.
+The permittee shall prepare a full report of the results of all tests conducted in accordance with the manual referenced in Part 1.b for every valid and invalid toxicity test initiated, whether carried to completion or not. - b.
+The permittee shall routinely report the results of each biomonitoring test on the Table 1 forms provided with this permit.

+- 1) Annual biomonitoring test results are due on or before January 20th for biomonitoring conducted during the previous 12-month period. - Semiannual biomonitoring test results are due on or before July 20th and January 20th for biomonitoring conducted during the previous 6-month period. - Quarterly biomonitoring test results are due on or before April 20th, July 20th, October 20th, and January 20th for biomonitoring conducted during the previous calendar quarter. - 4) Monthly biomonitoring test results are due on or before the 20th day of the month following sampling. - c.
+Enter the following codes for the appropriate parameters for valid tests only: - 1) For the water flea, Parameter TEM3D, enter a "1" if the NOEC for survival is less than the critical dilution; otherwise, enter a "0." - 2) For the water flea, Parameter TOM3D, report the NOEC for survival. - 3) For the water flea, Parameter TXM3D, report the LOEC for survival. - 4) For the fathead minnow, Parameter TEM6C, enter a "1" if the NOEC for survival is less than the critical dilution; otherwise, enter a "0." - 5) For the fathead minnow, Parameter TOM6C, report the NOEC for survival. - 6) For the fathead minnow, Parameter TXM6C, report the LOEC for survival. - d.
+Enter the following codes for retests only: - 1) For retest number 1, Parameter 22415, enter a "1" if the NOEC for survival is less than the critical dilution; otherwise, enter a "0." - 2) For retest number 2, Parameter 22416, enter a "1" if the NOEC for survival is less than the critical dilution; otherwise, enter a "0."